nhanb/old.hi.imnhan.com/content/introducing-pytaku.md

 Title: Introducing Pytaku - the last online manga reader you'll ever need
 Date: 2015-01-02 21:19
-Category: Pytaku
+Category: side projects
+Tags: pytaku

-[Pytaku][pytaku] is an online manga reader that scrapes data from multiple Vietnamese and Enligsh manga sites, giving you one single place to keep track of your reading progress and watch for new chapters with ease.
+[Pytaku][pytaku] is an online manga reader that scrapes data from multiple Vietnamese and English manga sites, giving you one single place to keep track of your reading progress and watch for new chapters with ease.
 Here are some of the features implemented so far: